 Muscle Tone (Botox®) Clinic

-The Muscle Tone (Botox®) Clinic was established at Grandview to evaluate children for treatment of spasticity caused by cerebral palsy and similar disorders through the use of Botulinum A (trade name Botox®) injections.
+The Muscle Tone (Botox®) Clinic was established at Grandview Kids to evaluate children for the treatment of spasticity caused by cerebral palsy and similar disorders through the use of Botulinum A (trade name Botox®) injections.
 Because Botox® is an injected medicine, it is natural for parents to want to know more about it.
 The decision to start treatment with Botulinum A is an important one, and parents often have questions.

-In the sections below, we answer some of the most commonly-asked questions about Botulinum A. Please read through the information below and be sure to ask your child’s therapist or physician at Grandview if you have questions.
+In the sections below, we answer some of the most commonly-asked questions about Botulinum A. Please read through the information below and be sure to ask your child’s therapist or physician at Grandview Kids if you have questions.
 We are here to help you make the best decision for your child.

 What is Botox®?